Riosmena/Music-Generator/README.md

 # Music-Generator

-AI Model to generate a new music fragment of the genre Metal
+AI Model to generate a music fragment of the genre Metal.

 ## Author